-On February 24, 2009, Archer & Greiner's Labor and Employment Department issued an alert detailing major changes to the COBRA laws made by the American Recovery and Reinvestment Act of 2009 ("ARRA").
-The alert, and a full overview of the COBRA changes, can be found here.
+On February 24, 2009, Archer's Labor and Employment Department issued an alert detailing major changes to the COBRA laws made by the American Recovery and Reinvestment Act of 2009 ("ARRA").
 As we indicated in that alert, employers and COBRA Administrators are required to provide notice regarding the provisions of the law and its applicability.
 In some cases, the deadline for providing the required notice is fast approaching.
 On March 22, 2009, the U.S. Department of Labor ("DOL") issued model notices to explain the COBRA premium subsidy.

 As a general overview, under the ARRA, COBRA premiums are subsidized at 65 percent for up to nine months for those who lose group health plan coverage because of an involuntary termination of employment that occurs between September 1, 2008, and December 31, 2009.
-ARRA also provided a special second election period for qualified beneficiaries who were terminated between September 1, 2008, and February 16, 2009 and who either declined coverage or elected coverage but allowed such coverage to lapse.
+ARRA also provided a special second election period for qualified beneficiaries who were terminated between September 1, 2008, and February 16, 2009, and who either declined coverage or elected coverage but allowed such coverage to lapse.
 Generally, a qualified beneficiary includes the employee himself/herself who is no longer employed, as well as the employee's spouse, or dependent children who were covered under the group health plan on the day before the employee's termination of employment.
 The term also includes a child born to or adopted by a covered employee during a period of COBRA coverage.